-6 Fluent pre-k or early K students must be re-screened using the K W-APT, Kindergarten MODEL, or WIDA Screener in the 2nd semester of Kindergarten (K-WAPT or K MODEL) or 1st semester of first grade (WIDA Screener); ACCESS for ELLs should not be used to re-screen Kindergarten students for EL services (Please see "Assessment" for further information on ACCESS for ELLs)
+Fluent pre-k or early K students must be re-screened using the WIDA Screener for Kindergarten or Kindergarten MODEL in the 2nd semester of Kindergarten or 1st semester of first grade (WIDA Screener Online); ACCESS for ELLs should not be used to re-screen kindergarten students for EL services (Please see "Assessment" for further information on ACCESS for ELLs)

-7 Identified as EL in Pre-K or Kindergarten will remain identified as EL until they meet the state-recognized criteria for exiting EL status by receiving a composite score of 5.0 or higher on the ACCESS for ELLs assessment.
+7 Students identified as EL in Pre-K or Kindergarten will remain identified as EL until they meet the state-recognized criteria for exiting EL status by receiving a composite score of 5.0 or higher on the Kindergarten ACCESS for ELLs assessment or 4.5 or higher on ACCESS for ELLs.

-8 Whose parents have waived EL services MUST be assessed with ACCESS for ELLs until they are proficient in English with a composite score of at least 5.0.
+8 Students whose parents have waived EL services MUST be assessed with ACCESS for ELLs until they are proficient in English with a composite score of at least 5.0 or higher on the Kindergarten ACCESS for ELLs assessment or 4.5 or higher on ACCESS for ELLs.

-9 For the purpose of this policy, the term "English Learner" shall not have the same meaning as that term is used in the Elementary and Secondary Education Act of 1965 (ESEA), as amended and codified at 20 USC § 6301 et seq, and a student designated as an "English Learner" is not entitled to services required under the ESEA or the Equal Educational Opportunities Act (EEOA), as amended and codified at 20 USC §1703, nor shall the English instruction program provided by the adult-serving school be required to meet the standards of the ESEA, EEOA or other federal law.
+9 For the purpose of this policy, the term "English learner" shall not have the same meaning as that term is used in the Elementary and Secondary Education Act of 1965 (ESEA), as amended and codified at 20 USC § 6301 et seq, and a student designated as an "English learner" is not entitled to services required under the ESEA or the Equal Educational Opportunities Act (EEOA), as amended and codified at 20 USC §1703, nor shall the English instruction program provided by the adult-serving school be required to meet the standards of the ESEA, EEOA or other federal law.

-10 For the purpose of this policy, "non-traditional pathways" include GED preparation programs, the National External Diploma Program (NEDP), stand-alone workforce development/industry certification programs, and adult basic education or English language instruction programs for those adult students who are lacking the literacy, numeracy, and English language proficiency needed to function effectively in society.
+10 For the purpose of this policy, "non-traditional pathways" include GED preparation programs, the National External Diploma Program (NEDP), stand-alone workforce development/industry certification programs, and adult basic education or English language instruction programs for those adult students who are lacking the literacy, numeracy and English language proficiency needed to function effectively in society.